Emily Lakdawalla

 Emily Stewart Lakdawalla (born February 8, 1975) is an American planetary geologist and former Senior Editor of The Planetary Society, contributing as both a science writer and a blogger.
 She has also worked as a teacher and as an environmental consultant.
 She has performed research work in geology, Mars topography, and science communication and education.
-Lakdawalla is a science advocate on various social media platforms, interacting with space professionals and enthusiasts on Facebook, Google+ and Twitter.
-She has appeared on such media outlets as NPR, BBC and BBC America.
+Lakdawalla is a science advocate and communicator.

 Education

 In 1996, Lakdawalla was awarded her Bachelor of Arts degree in geology from Amherst College.
 In 2000 she received her Master of Science degree in planetary geology from Brown University.

 Career

 After completing her studies at Amherst, Lakdawalla spent two years, from 1996 through 1998, teaching fifth and sixth grade science at Lake Forest Country Day School in Lake Forest, Illinois.

 In 1997, inspired by a space simulation project using images returning from the Galileo mission of two of Jupiter's moons, Io and Europa, Lakdawalla decided to undertake independent research in structural geology.